-Raz-Kids is a website (also accessible through Kids A-Z apps on Chrome, iOS, Android, and Kindle) that gives students access to a virtual bookroom of more than 400 ebooks from just about any internet-enabled device.
-Students can choose between listening to their books, reading them aloud (and recording their reading!), or simply reading silently.
-Teachers and parents can access a simple dashboard to see, and even hear, all of the work students are doing.
-There are also quizzes for each of the texts that include a set of multiple-choice questions, as well as a constructed response question focused on the main theme or idea in the book, allowing parents and teachers monitor student progress.
-Along the way, students earn stars for practice and achievement, and they can use their stars to personalize their progress-tracking Raz Rocket or build their own robot with the Robot Builder.
+Raz-Kids is a website (also available through Kids A-Z apps on Google, Apple, and Amazon devices) that gives students access to a virtual bookroom of more than 400+ ebooks.
+Students can choose between listening to their books, reading them aloud (and recording their reading), or simply reading silently.
+Teachers and parents can access a simple dashboard to see and even hear all of the work students are doing.
+There are also comprehension quizzes for each of the texts that include a set of multiple-choice questions, as well as a constructed response question focused on the main theme or idea in the book, allowing parents and teachers to monitor student progress.
+Students earn stars for practice and achievement that can be redeemed to customize their own Raz Rocket or to create a personal robot avatar.

 Key Standards Supported